 Nicolaas has degrees in Oriental Studies, Sound Engineering, Music (Jazz Violin) and Mathematics.
 During his studies, he got fascinated by Alan Bern’s Present Time Composition (PTC®️) at the Winter Edition Workshops of the OMA.
 These led to positions as researcher in Cognitive Musicology and Embodied Music Cognition in the University of Leuven, researcher in Composition and Improvisation in the Conservatory of Antwerp, and Guest Professor of Practical Harmony and Improvisation in the Conservatory of Antwerp.
 He currently lives in Leipzig and spends his days writing music for his musical projects, playing Greek, Romanian and Klezmer Music, and taking care of his two-year-old son.
 The OMA is of very special significance to him, not only for being one of the main catalyzers of his professional career, but also as a place where people from many different disciplines and backgrounds have a safe space to meet and exchange ideas and experiences.

 Johannes is a musician and a cultural manager who draws creativity from both craziness and seriousness.
-In addition to his musical being, he’s a faithful soul and organizer for the OMA.
+In addition to his musical being, he’s a faithful soul for the OMA.
 He feels strongly moved by a community made of such different characters who nevertheless a strong emotional connection, and he’s looking forward to the future of the OMA and everything that’s still coming.

-From the beginning, the OMA has a place to volunteer inspired her through its unique philosophy and the openness of her colleagues.
+From the beginning, the OMA as a place to volunteer inspired her through its unique philosophy and the openness of her colleagues.
 She is looking forward to sharing this philosophy with other people through projects as well as to experiencing new directions in music and culture.

 Xenia is a musicologist and cultural manager who has now dedicated herself to studying Air- and Space Travel Technology, because she's convinced that one can never learn enough.
 For her, the OMA is also a precious place to learn.
 A place for an open society, for learning from and with other people, to inspire and be inspired, motivate and be motivated, and always surrounded by heart-warming music.
 Xenia is a member of the YSW team and responsible for the Artist Assistance and Travel Planning.